Opdex/opdex-docs.github.io/docs/auth-api/index.markdown

 ## Integrating a Wallet

 Any Cirrus wallet software can act as an OAuth2 resource owner and be used to authenticate users for all OAuth2 clients, by implementing [SSAS](https://github.com/Opdex/SSAS).
 The implementation relies on a standard HTTP callback at `/ssas/callback` which may be directed to the Opdex Auth API.

+## Swagger

+A list of available endpoints, requests and responses are documented within `/swagger` of the running API.